danieldurnea/FBI-tools/Readme.md

 ### Iris Web
 Collaborative Incident Response platform. : https://github.com/dfir-iris/iris-web

+### Judge Jury and Executable
+A file system forensics analysis scanner and threat hunting tool.
+Scans file systems at the MFT and OS level and stores data in SQL, SQLite or CSV.
+Threats and data can be probed harnessing the power and syntax of SQL. : https://github.com/AdamWhiteHat/Judge-Jury-and-Executable

 ### Forensics Tools
 A list of free and open forensics analysis tools and other resources. : https://github.com/mesquidar/ForensicsTools